OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/opening.md

 # opening

-Top 20 flow by Premium for a stock with opening condition - Vol  OI
+This command allows the user to retrieve the Top 20 flows by premium for a stock with opening condition - Vol OI utilizing the ticker symbol AMD.
+This returns data sets that can be used to track the stock's opening price in relation to its volume, open interest, and premium for the Top 20 flows.

 ### Usage